mikitsu/shearch/README.md

 You can then issue requests to wherever you are listening:

 - GET requests will examine the "q" parameter and handle it according to redirect rules
+- GET requests without "q" paramter with an "opensearch" parameter will return opensearch xml
 - POST requests will update the redirect rules: every query paramter (in the URL) will add/update the corresponding shortcut.
 - PUT requests will update the basic configuration (prefix, separator and redirect)